Quick Start with Vagrant¶

-# Clone the project. git clone --depth 1 https://github.com/igorpecovnik/lib.git lib # Make the Vagrant box available.
-This might take a while but only needs to be done once. vagrant box add ubuntu/xenial64 # If the box gets updated by the folks at HashiCorp, we'll want to update our copy too. # This only needs done once and a while. vagrant box update
+# Clone the project. git clone --depth 1 https://github.com/armbian/build # Make the Vagrant box available.
+This might take a while but only needs to be done once. vagrant box add ubuntu/focal64 # If the box gets updated by the folks at HashiCorp, we'll want to update our copy too. # This only needs done once and a while. vagrant box update

 Armbian Directory Structure¶

 Before we bring up the box, take note of the directory structure used by the Armbian build tool.
-When you read the lib/Vagrant file you’ll see that Vagrant automatically creates a directory for output.
-This is helpful as it enables you to easily retrieve your images from the host once built.
-It also speeds-up the build process by caching files used during the build.
-In addition, Vagrant creates the userscripts directory.
-This is where you’d put any files used to customize the build process.
+When you read the Vagrantfile (which is in the build/config/templates directory) you’ll see that Vagrant will mount local output and userpatches directories.
+This is helpful as it enables you to easily retrieve your images from the host once built, and customize the build process.

 Creating the Vagrant Guest Box Used to Build¶